bearstech/pussh/README.md

 Most of the time the total time of execution is limite by the SSH connection establishement rate, and this rate is itself limited by the SSH agent.
-It is recommand to tune your rate one for a specific host and stick to it.
-Exceeding rates generate strange connection errors.
+It is recommended to tune your rate one for a specific host and stick to it.
+Exceeding rates generate strange connection errors (such as failed ssh-agent auths, 'no route to host', etc.).

     $ alias pussh='pussh -r 50'